DevOpsVisions/common-workspace-hub/docs/contribution/how-to-contribute.md

 One primary way to contribute is by opening issues on GitHub.
 Issues help identify areas for improvement, report bugs, or raise questions.

 Examples of issues include:
-- Suggestions for improvements.
-- Reporting bugs or problems.
+- **Reporting new bugs**: If you discover a bug, report it by submitting a detailed issue.
+- **Suggesting new features**: Propose new features by creating an issue.
+- **Proposing improvements or enhancements**: Suggest improvements or enhancements to existing features by submitting them as issues.
-- Asking questions on specific topics not previously covered.
+- **Asking questions**: Raise questions on specific topics not previously covered.
 (Always check Closed Issues first.)

-### Reacting to Issues
+### Reviewing and Reacting to Issues

-Reacting to issues is a valuable contribution because it helps collaborators and moderators gauge interest in a specific topic or identify recurring problems/questions among multiple users.
+- **Reacting to issues**: Show your support or interest in specific issues by reacting to them.
+This helps collaborators and moderators gauge community interest and prioritize issues.
+- **Reviewing board items (user stories)**: Review user stories on the project board and contribute code to implement them.
+- **Reviewing board items (bugs)**: Review reported bugs on the project board and provide fixes.

 ### Fixing Bugs or Typos